CodeYourFuture/syllabus/docs/react/prep.md

    - C. What does he say is the benefit of using JSX?
    - D. What makes React fast?

-3. Once you have answered the question, submit them on Slack or hand them in online
+3. Once you have answered the question, submit them on Slack or hand them in online.